dmidlo/histdata.com-tools/docs/data-quality/report-compatibility.md

 This is a compatible optional v1 report addition.
 Consumers that do not use run-scoped fingerprints can ignore both keys.

+## Exponential-Smoothing Fingerprint

+Fingerprint findings may include the opt-in `time_series_fingerprint.exponential_smoothing` section using `histdatacom.exponential-smoothing.v1`.
+Full reports summarize it under `metadata.time_series_fingerprint_exponential_smoothing_summary`; the bounded runtime equivalent is `fingerprint_exponential_smoothing`, and the text summary heading is `Exponential-smoothing models`.

+Configuration, fit, forecast, evaluation, training-projection, and run-summary objects carry their own `histdatacom.exponential-smoothing-*.v1` schema versions.
+Model specifications and target summaries are deterministic and bounded.
+Scalar fitted parameters may be present in bounded fit samples, but fitted backend objects, residual vectors, exception text, and measured wall-clock durations are intentionally absent.
+Consumers must treat model status, convergence, errors, and baseline comparisons as advisory; no field selects an automatic winner or changes the data-quality exit decision.

+The same annotation engine projects a configured specification and horizon as nullable `cm_ets_*` scalar columns on enriched tick rows.
+Forecast values are point-in-time available at the origin-bin close.
+Realized actual/error values are post-observation diagnostics with separate availability and eligibility flags.
+Durable identity remains `series_id`, `period`, and `row_id`; timestamp is never the sole join key.

+This is a compatible optional v1 report and enriched-column addition.
+Core installs and profiles that do not enable the family omit these report keys and do not import the optional numerical backend.

 ## Golden Fixtures

 Representative payload fixtures live under